The Singing Bee (American game show): Format

 As mentioned, at the start of the show, the band plays a song and the host "randomly" gives audience members a chance to sing part of the song.
 If they sing it correctly, they become one of the contestants on the show.
 This part of the show is actually staged, and the contestants are preselected.
-During this part of the program, you can sometimes see (as the contestants run up to the stage) that the lyrics for the song are being scrolled on a banner over the stage so that the preselected contestants don't make a mistake.
+During this part of the program, you can sometimes see (as the contestants run up to the stage) that the lyrics for the song are being scrolled on a banner over the stage so that the preselected contestants do not make a mistake.

 Round 1

 The host would provide the year the song was released, the performer, and the name of the song.
 A portion of the song is performed, and then the contestant has to attempt to sing the next line of the song.
 If correct, they advance to the next round, and a new song is introduced, which the next contestant in line must attempt; if not, they have to step back, and the next person in line tries the same song.
 A song is thrown out if none of the remaining contestants get the lyrics correct.
-The first four people (three people in season two) who get a song lyric correct move on to the second round, and any contestant who hasn't had a chance loses and returns on a future episode.
+The first four people (three people in season two) who get a song lyric correct move on to the second round, and any contestant who has not had a chance loses and returns on a future episode.